gitwormq/styx/README.md

 - Clicking "I Yet Live"

 **When the switch fires:** All your cargo is delivered to recipients via Ames.

+**Important:** Recipients must also have Styx installed to receive deliveries.

 ## Web UI